LAC-Tech/laterbase/technical.md

 ## Sync Protocol

 This is my take on a delta-state CRDT.

+TODO: considering abandoning this req/res handshake scheme into something more fire-and-forget.
+More pure message passing; just fire stuff to a random selection of neighbours and let the gossip spread.

 ```mermaid
 sequenceDiagram